Leaderboard

 2 points

-4. Desk is nice, set is in line with their previous abstract looks but it still sucks.
+Desk is nice, set is in line with their previous abstract looks but it still sucks.
 What is that shape?
 South FL?
 Too many video walls, way to common of a trend on tv now.
 Welp, at least its better than their early 2010s set The one positive is that the dark lighting masks their previously cheap looking HD.
 It's also better than the overly fluorescent lighting on TV these days.
 Other Graham stations looks way better.
-Wish they drew inspiration from these and added a tropical Florida touch.
+Wish they drew inspiration from these and added a tropical Florida touch.2 points

 2 points